frankli0324/ctfd-whale/docs/install.md

 mkdir ./conf/frp
 ```

-then create a configuration file for frps `./conf/frp/frps.ini`, and fill it with:
+then create a configuration file for frps `./conf/frp/frps.ini`, and fill it with (remove the comments because they mess with the config file):

 ```ini
 [common]